 Coffee Statistics is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-The Sette 270 Wi is an exceptional espresso grinder with exciting features that bring new experience for coffee enthusiasts.
+The Sette 270 Wi with conical burrs is an exceptional espresso grinder with exciting features that bring new experience for coffee enthusiasts.
 Grind by weight feature allows you to precisely and steadily do your dosing to as little as a 10th of a gram.
 However, users can use the three programmable dosing buttons to adjust settings according to their preferred weight.
-Apart from the micro and macro adjustments, users can leverage on the grinder’s Bluetooth connectivity for easy pairing and updating of Acaia’s scale software.
+Apart from the micro and macro grind adjustments, users can leverage on the grinder’s Bluetooth connectivity for easy pairing and updating of Acaia’s scale software.
 The software allows you to save and automate up to three dose weights for several uses.

 The Compak R120 is superb when it comes to clarity, especially if you’re into single micro-lot coffee.
 It boasts an intuitive control dial for maximum precision during the selection and configuration process.
 The ability to get each client their tastes makes R120 an ideal commercial grinder for a hipster coffee shop.
 You can also find the machine in restaurants and hotels in big cities.

-What could be better: The grinder is huge, heavy, and impractical for a kitchen.
+What could be better?
+The grinder is huge, heavy, and impractical for a kitchen.
 While its size is what makes it unique, it looks awkward in a domestic setting.
 Also, the test could be better than what we currently get.

 Are you looking for a small commercial coffee grinder?
 This is it!
-The Forte BG is a high-capacity multi-offering pour-over bars grinder with endless settings to fit different tastes.
+The Baratza Forte BG is a high-capacity multi-offering pour-over bars grinder with endless settings to fit different tastes.
 You can adjust from different amounts to brewing methods with easy settings to change the grinding level, from micro to macro and vice versa.
 A built-in digital scale ensures precise weight grinding.
 You can also program up to three different presets for future uses so that you brew on one-touch.

 Switching between beans is relatively easy and mess-free with the help of the shut-off hopper.
-The machine is small but powerful with a grinding capacity of up to 5lbs per day.
+The Baratza Forte is small but powerful with a grinding capacity of up to 5lbs per day.
 It has a sleek polished metal body, and 54mm steel flat burrs provide all-purpose grinding.
 Whether you’re looking for a single origin or decaf espresso grinder, the BG is a great option.